Korbeil/jane-v8/docs/json-schema/quick-start.md

 output directory and `useFixer` is here to tell the generator if we want our code to be cleaned or not by [PHP-CS-Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer).

-?> You can found more details about the JSON Schema generator configuration into [the dedicated documentation](json-schema/generator.md#configuration).
+?> You can find more details about the JSON Schema generator configuration in [the dedicated documentation](json-schema/generator.md#configuration).

 You can now run your script, once done you'll have something like that: